 As I headed down the road out of Centralia wondering if snow was in my future, I was happy for the refrigeration the cool temperatures provided.
 Upon entering Centralia I paid a quick visit to an Aldi's dumpster, something I can not resist, especially since there have been so few of them on this trip.
 I was in no need of food, but I was happy to stock up on several pints of chocolate milk, yogurt, strawberries, tomatoes and bananas.
 It is always a lark to swoop in and grab a load of food in a fraction of the time expended by all those pushing carts up and down aisles and then have to wait in a line to fork over a wad of cash for their purchases.
 Besides the perishables, I also scored a couple of packages of mini-donuts and dented cans of beans and fruit cocktail.
 And I filled two of my water bottles with orange juice My panniers were bugling with a couple day's worth of food.

-Before the next Carnegie in Marion, known for its federal penitentiary, I passed by the euphemistically titled Big Muddy Correctional Center that looked like a prison with high walls topped with barbed wire and towering guard posts at each of its four corners.
+Before the next Carnegie in Marion, a city synonymous with its federal penitentiary, I passed by the euphemistically titled Big Muddy Correctional Center that looked like a prison with high walls topped with barbed wire and towering guard posts at each of its four corners.
 I also passed through West Frankfort, whose motto is "Work--Live--Dream."
 I skipped the Cozy Table restaurant in Benton, as my corn flakes and strawberries had yet to wear off, stopping instead at its non-Carnegie library to warm up with the temperature just 43 degrees.
 There I learned that George Harrison had spent two weeks in Benton with his older sister in 1963, a year before the Beatles made their triumphant first tour in the States.
-She was living there with her Scottish husband who was an engineer in the coal industry.
-They lived there just a short time, but her house where George stayed had been turned into a Bed and Breakfast called a Hard Day's Night.
+She was living there with her Scottish husband who was an engineer in the coal industry, who had first been lured across The Pond to work in Canada.
+Though their residence in Benton was short-lived, their house had been turned into a Bed and Breakfast called a Hard Day's Night.

-I was spared seeing the penitentiary, which is seven miles to the south of Marion, on a road different from what I took to Vienna.
-I had been meaning to take a ride to it from Chicago a few years ago when a messenger friend of mine ended up there for a drug and violence offense, but he was transferred to another prison and then released before I had a chance to.
+I was spared seeing the penitentiary, which is seven miles to the south of Marion, on a road different from what I took.
+I had been meaning to take a ride to it from Chicago a few years ago when a messenger friend ended up there for a drug and violence offense, but he was transferred to another prison and then released before I had a chance to.

 I had visited the Carnegie in Vienna a few years ago with Janina when we drove down to southern Illinois on her spring break to camp and hike and bike in Shawnee Forest, so was happy to fully consecrate my visit to it by arriving via bike.
 A sign along the main highway through the small withering town pointed to "Carnegie Library."
 And "Carnegie" was prominent on the library itself, including on the addition of a canopy.